 One of several sea stacks located along the rugged coast of Stockton Island

-Aside from the established Park Service campsites found on 18 of the Apostle Islands, primitive camping zones are available for adventurers seeking a more remote, undeveloped experience.
-Opportunities for exploration abound!
+Aside from the established Park Service campsites (see this all-inclusive guide for details) found on 18 of the Apostle Islands, primitive camping zones are available for adventurers seeking a more remote, undeveloped experience.
+Hiking, paddling, star gazing and more - the opportunities for exploration abound.

 The galactic core of the Milky Way hovers over the Outer Island lagoon, as the vast expanse of the night sky stretches on endlessly.

 You'll find some of the darkest skies in Wisconsin here in the Apostle Islands.
-Miles from the mainland and nearly devoid of light pollution, seeing the Milky Way glow and sparkle on a clear night is worth all the lost sleep!
+Miles from the mainland and nearly devoid of light pollution, seeing the Milky Way glow and sparkle on a clear night is worth all the lost sleep.
+Promise!